 Figure 2 shows the A and B plates from a standard two-plate mold used to make triangular plastic safety signs.

 The mold is a two-cavity mold, meaning two pieces are molded at the same time.

 Runners and Gates

-After the molten plastic leaves the injection molding machine and enters the mold through the sprue bushing, it must be directed to the cavity image and allowed to enter the cavity image to form the finished part.
-This is accomplished by using a runner system and gates,.
+Injection molding is the process of heating molten plastic as it leaves the injection molding machine and enters the mold through the sprue bushing.
+Once it has entered the mold, the melt must be directed to the cavity image by the runner system and gates.

-The gate is located at the end of the runner system and is considered an opening in the mold, like a window.
+As the gate is located at the end of the runner and is defined as one of the openings on a mold, it is considered a door.

-The ejector half of the mold involves the ejector housing, support plate, support pillars, ejector pins, return pins, sprue pullers, and ejector system guide pins and bushings.
+The ejector half of the mold comprises things like the ejector housing, the support plate, the support pillars, the ejector shaft and support design, the sprue pullers, and the guides for the ejector system.

 The Ejector Housing

 An ejector housing is a U-shaped box of metal that is formed in one piece.
 This is achieved so that maximum strength with little deflection or warping is obtained during the molding process.

 To cut corners and make as much money as possible, some mold makers manufacture the housing out of bolted plates.
 This is an unsafe practice since, under injection and clamping pressure, the side rails will distort and crack, and the housing may fail.